sian-wusidi/StegoGAN/README.md

 <img src="img/problem.png" width="500"/>

 So, we propose StegoGAN,
-- a model that, instead of disabling steganography, leverages this phenomenon to detect and mitigate semantic misalignment between domains;
+- A model that, instead of disabling steganography, leverages this phenomenon to detect and mitigate semantic misalignment between domains;
 - In settings where the domain mapping is non-bijective, StegoGAN experimentally demonstrates superior semantic consistency over other GAN-based models both visually and quantitatively, without requiring detection or inpainting steps;
 - We publish three datasets from open-access sources as a benchmark for evaluating non-bijective image translation models.